zuqiuxunlian/iori-docs/docs/en/guide.md

 ### 60 ball juggling challenges

-The time it takes to complete 60 ball flips.
+The time it takes to complete 60 ball juggle.
 Drop the ball can be picked up to continue, the number continues to accumulate until the number of 60.

 ## About us